On this page you will find information on the reference rates most commonly used by Nordea.

 - the value of the rate is influenced by the present level of short-term and long-term market interest rates, as well as interest expectations, inflation outlook and the general prospects for economic development

-- the level of the rate is decided by the bank's Board of Management
+- the level of the rate is decided by the Branch Manager of Nordea Bank AB (publ), Finnish Branch

 |Change effective||Interest rate|